cohere-coop/infrastructure/README.md

 # Infrastructure

-For better group screen sharing, I have used a shared virtual machine that we all vnc into.
+For better group screen sharing, I have a shared virtual machine that we all vnc into.

-Run `ssh -A -L 5901:localhost:5901 3.17.121.29` and then use a VNC client of your choice (I recommend tigervnc, as that's the same version the server is running) to connect to `vnc://localhost:5901` and you will be able to join a session in progress.
+Run `ssh -A -L 5901:localhost:5901 52.9.218.53` and then use a VNC client of your choice (I recommend tigervnc, as that's the same version the server is running) to connect to `vnc://localhost:5901` and you will be able to join a session in progress.